 1. Sweep Picking

 Notably, Ritchie Black has used the technique while playing with Deep Purple, and country star Chet Atkins has used it in his work, too.
-This technique has even been used in jazz -- the above video illustrates how to incorporate it while playing jazz electric guitar.
-Check out the below video aimed at beginners if you want to start to learn how to sweep pick.
+This technique has even been used in jazz — the above left video illustrates how to incorporate it while playing jazz electric guitar.
+Check out the above right video aimed at beginners if you want to start learning how to sweep pick.